yimin-z/tidyfol/README.md

 # tidyfol

-tidyfol is a command-line tool that tides your folder with simple command.
+tidyfol is a command-line tool that tidies your folder with simple commands.

 ## Installation Guide